OpenSisma/opensisma.github.io/Documentation.md

 - The license of data distributed by OpenStreetMaps is [ODbL](https://opendatacommons.org/licenses/odbl/);
 - The license for the cartography in OpenStreetMaps is [CC-BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0/).
+- The license of the DataNinja Github Repository is derived from that of ISTAT, CC BY 3.0.

 ### Purpose